JRWynneIII/AccelLinAlgebraLibraries/README.md

 ####Fortran
 ------------
 #####Compiling
-Before compiling the LAPACK Fortran code, make sure that the `cray-libsci` module is indeed loaded in your compile time environment.
+Before compiling the LAPACK Fortran code, make sure that the `cray-libsci` module is loaded in your compile time environment.
 Run
 ```
 $ module list
 ```